US Trademark and Intellectual Property

 Looking for a US Licensed Trademark attorney?

-Starting August 3, 2019, all foreign-domiciled trademark applicants, registrants, and parties to Trademark Trial and Appeal Board proceedings must be represented by an attorney who is licensed to practice law in the United States.
+Since August 3, 2019, all foreign-domiciled trademark applicants, registrants, and parties involved in USPTO proceedings must be represented by a US-licensed attorney.

 This requirement applies to all USPTO trademark applicants, registrants, and parties whose permanent legal residence or principal place of business is outside the United States.